Flexible Spending Accounts

 Temporary extension of claims deadlines

-The claims filing deadlines for calendar year 2019 claims has been extended until June, 30, 2021.
-The deadline for 2020 claims has been extended until the earlier of April 30, 2022, or 60 days after the COVID National Emergency ends.
-If you had a 2019 or 2020 claim denied due to late submittal, please contact ASI for assistance.
+The claims filing deadlines for calendar year 2020 claims has been extended until the earlier of April 30, 2022, or 60 days after the COVID National Emergency ends.
+The deadline for calendar year 2021 claims has been extended until April 30, 2023.
+If you had a 2020 claim denied due to late submittal, please contact ASI for assistance.

 Temporary expansion of Health Care FSA rollover

-All remaining 2020 Health Care FSA funds were rolled over for use in 2021.
-All remaining 2021 Health Care FSA balances will roll over for use into 2022.
+All remaining 2021 Health Care FSA funds were rolled over for use in 2022 (up to the annual IRS limit).

 Permanent expansion of eligible expenses